-Maya Angelou, the American poet and memoirist, died on May 28, 2014 at the age of eighty-six.
-Her first book — the first of of seven volumes of autobiography — I Know Why the Caged Bird Sings, was published in 1969 and told the story of her life up to the age of seventeen.
+Maya Angelou, the American poet and memoirist, died on May 28, 2014 at the age of 86.
+Her first book — the first of seven volumes of autobiography — I Know Why the Caged Bird Sings, was published in 1969 and told the story of her life up to the age of seventeen.
 It was an immediate sensation and has become a classic of American literature.

 In her teens and early adulthood Angelou spent time as a sex worker.
 She had a son at the age of seventeen.
 Five years later she married a Greek electrician named Tosh Angelos.
 The marriage didn’t last but she kept a variation of Angelos’s name when she began performing in San Francisco as a calypso singer and dancer.

 She and her son lived in Egypt and Ghana where she worked as an actor and also wrote for local newspapers.
 After returning to America and her singing and dancing career she was approached to write an autobiography, which became I Know Why The Caged Bird Sings.

 Angelou went on to excel at different careers — acclaimed poet, Tony Award winning actor, writer of movie musical scores, essayist and memoirist, and political activist.

 In 1993 she read one of her poems, On the Pulse of Morning, at the inauguration of Bill Clinton, providing the most moving moment of the occasion.